Michigan Family Law Attorney Assisting Clients with Issues of Paternity

 Depending upon the specific facts of the case, establishing paternity can be a complicated process.
-If you have questions about filing a paternity case or establishing paternity in Michigan, an experienced paternity lawyer in Michigan can answer your questions today.
+If you have questions about filing a paternity case or establishing paternity in Michigan, an experienced paternity attorney in Michigan can answer your questions today.

 How Does the State of Michigan Establish Paternity?